Orthogonal Mode Decomposition for Finite Discrete Signals: The intrinsic phase function and instantaneous frequency of the finite-length discrete signals

-In the example 2, Figure \ref{fig:fig_3}(a) shows that $\Psi_{u}(t)$ and its real axis component $\Psi_{u_e}(t)$ and imaginary axis component $\Psi_{u_o}(t)$ are all amplitude modulation functions.
+In Example 2, Figure \ref{fig:fig_3}(a) shows that $\Psi_{u}(t)$ and its real part component $\Psi_{u_e}(t)$ and imaginary part component $\Psi_{u_o}(t)$ are amplitude modulation functions.
 Figure \ref{fig:fig_3}(b) shows that both $Fre(\omega)$ and $Fim(\omega)$ have only one principal lobe.
-Figure \ref{fig:fig_3}(c) shows that the phase function $\varphi(t)$ is monotonic, and the intrinsic instantaneous frequency $\omega(t)$ is always positive. $\Psi_{u}(t)$ can be considered as a mode.
+Figure \ref{fig:fig_3}(c) shows that the phase function $\varphi(t)$ is monotonic and the intrinsic instantaneous frequency $\omega(t)$ is always positive. $\Psi_{u}(t)$ can be considered as a mode.